gosquared/gosquared-ios/README.md

 *Written by Giles Williams of Urban Massage Ltd*

-Note this library is very much a proof of concept at this stage

 #Initialisation

 Make sure you initialise the library with your site token before calling any tracking / people methods otherwise the library will throw an exception.
 It is recommended to add